What is a Sales Funnel?

 This is the person who is searching for information online.
 They're looking for blog posts and maybe finding your website via a search engine like Google.
 SEO helps you here.
 They may be interested in your opt-in if you offer it to them.

-Interest – someone at this stage is aware of what they need and are interested in what you offer.
+Interest – Someone at this stage is aware of what they need and are interested in what you offer.
 The potential customer is wondering if you might be an option to help them solve their issue.
 At this stage, they want to know a bit more about you, what you offer, and how you can help them.
 They’re still going to take a while to get to the decision stage because they’ll have many questions to ask.

 This person is probably reading your blog and downloading your opt-in.
 They're actively looking for a solution to their problem or want what you offer.